 An important point to note is the importance of the particle size of the powders, which is critical in all these consolidation and shaping processes.
 Due to its simplicity and short analysis time, the use of an air permeability technique for estimating the particle size has been adopted.
 This was done to control powder production processes and also help in the assessment of the quality of the powders.

-Moreover, the technique of air permeability is rapid and simple, since it requires only the amount of powder numerically equal to its density in g/cm3, thereby using one cubic centimeter of solid material.
-Another advantage is that the sample can be weighed, packed, and analyzed in a few short minutes, thus enabling its use in the control process conditions.
-Here, samples are taken periodically from the process furnaces, following which their particle size is measured.
+The air permeability technique is rapid and simple.
+The analysis only requires enough material to fill one cubic centimeter of volume in the sample tube.
+This is a simple calculation if the density of the material in known.
+Another advantage is that the sample can be weighed, packed, and analyzed in a few short minutes, giving real time results and allowing for modifications to the manufacturing process.
+Here, samples are taken periodically from the process furnaces, and their particle size is measured.
 Further, process conditions, such as temperature, atmosphere concentration, and speed through the furnace, are adjusted to create the final particle size, which follow the specifications set by the supplier and powder purchaser.